drowrin/orpheus/content/posts/finally-playing-mass-effect/mass-effect-1.md

 considering evidence and trust.
 Felt like pretty much anything considered evidence was extremely flimsy, and trust was given before I earned it and then denied after I earned it.
-Inconsistent|| but it didn't detract from the overall plot tooo much.
+Inconsistent|| but it didn't detract from the overall plot too much.
 Every time the plot "opened up" with a big reveal was very nicely handled.
 Love, love, loved all the lore dumps at various points.
 I loved how ||eldritch horror|| the ||Reapers|| felt.
 I loved the pressure of the missions always being a race to catch up to ||Saren||.